 Find out how to reduce your breast cancer risk.

 You probably don’t need a colonoscopy or other colon cancer screening tests until you’re 50, unless you have a parent, sibling, or child who was diagnosed with colorectal cancer or adenomatous polyps before age 60.

 Learn to spot the telltale colon cancer symptoms.

 Unless you smoke or quit less than 15 years ago and you are between the ages of 55 and 80, you likely don’t need a lung cancer screening.
 These are the signs of lung cancer you might be ignoring.

 Prostate Cancer Screening

 The U.S. Preventive Services Task Force advises men 70 and older to skip the prostate-specific antigen (PSA) test entirely, but men ages 55 to 69 should decide for themselves.
 (Prostate cancer is slow growing, and treatment can affect quality of life.)
-But if you are African American or if you have a father, brother, or son who had prostate cancer before age 65, or if you detect any of these signs of prostate cancer, discuss screening with your doctor starting at age 45.
+But if you are Black or if you have a father, brother, or son who had prostate cancer before age 65, or if you detect any of these signs of prostate cancer, discuss screening with your doctor starting at age 45.